 The downsides of the flatplane crankshaft are why you won’t see them in many V8s.
 The movement is joltier than that of a cross-plane engine, and as such, they tend to be a rougher ride.
 There’s also less torque, which for many is a dealbreaker.

 The GT350 is the only Mustang right now with a flat plane, but they’re common in Ferraris and many other European sports cars like the McLaren.
 There are also rumors about a flat-plane crank engine being used in the higher-performance trims of the new Chevy C8 Corvette.
 Each of these motors will typically feature these defining characteristics:

 - Higher Rev Limit

 - Less Torque

-The Coyote engine, thanks to its modular design, can lend itself to many applications, but Ford’s done a great job of making sure that each variant remains unique, which meant that they weren’t simply going to shove a Voodoo into the GT500.
-Instead, we get a cross-plane Voodoo, a variant of the Coyote found in the “lesser Shelby” GT350.
+The Coyote engine, thanks to its modular design, can lend itself to many applications, but Ford’s done a great job of making sure that each variant remains unique; they weren’t simply going to shove a Voodoo into the GT500.
+Instead, we get a cross-plane Voodoo, itself a variant of the Coyote that is used in the “lesser" Shelby GT350.